Lyshatt/PHP-Codesniffer-Base-Config/README.md

 - As PHP Codesniffer also includes the "PHP Code Beautifier and Fixer", you can use ``vendor/bin/phpcbf path/to/fix`` to automatically fix some smells.

 ## PhpStorm Setup:
-How to include PHP Codesniffer and PHP Code Beautifier and Fixer into PhpStorm.
 Find the official description here: https://www.jetbrains.com/help/phpstorm/using-php-code-sniffer.html .
 Basically:
-- In the Settings under PHP > Quality Tools > PHP_Codesniffer click on the three dots, after the "Configuration"-field which opens a separate view.
+- In the Settings under PHP > Quality Tools > PHP_Codesniffer click on the three dots after the "Configuration"-field, which opens a separate view.
 Here you will find the "PHP_CodeSniffer path" field and the "Path to phpcbf" field.
 The path to phpcs should be set to something like this `C:\...\vendor\bin\phpcs.bat` and the path to phpcbf to something like this `C:\...\vendor\bin\phpcbf.bat`.
 - Go back to PHP > Quality Tools > PHP_Codesniffer and choose "custom" as coding standard, which causes an input field to appear.
 If the option "custom" is not available, try closing and re-opening the settings.
-In this input field enter the path to your own phpcs.cml file in your project's root directory.
+In this input field enter the path to your own phpcs.xml file in your project's root directory.
 - Go to PHP > Quality Tools > External Formatters and code PHP Code Beautifier and Fixer.

-=> You should now bhe able to see IDE highlighting for code smells and hovering over them should give you the option to fix them, if they are automatically fixable.
+=> You should now be able to see IDE highlighting for code smells and hovering should give you the option to fix them, if they are automatically fixable.